Taxodium: Planting, Growing and Care

 This is an easy-to-grow conifer provided the soil remains consistently moist.
 Water deeply and generously during the first two summers and remain vigilant during hot, dry spells.
 The soil should never dry out completely.
 A good mulch layer is recommended.
 Apply a thick layer of organic mulch (such as pine bark, which will slightly acidify the soil) to retain moisture around the roots and reduce watering needs.

-Pruning is not necessary – it’s even preferable not to prune the bald cypress.
-If absolutely required, limit yourself to annual maintenance before the growing season to remove dead, obstructive or superfluous branches.
-The bald cypress is resistant to diseases and parasitic organisms.
+Pruning is not necessary—it’s even preferable not to prune the bald cypress.
+If absolutely required, limit yourself to an annual tidy-up before new growth appears, removing only dead, awkward, or superfluous branches.
+The bald cypress is resistant to diseases and parasitic pests.

 Bald cypress in summer and autumn